coccoinomane/anon-integration-guide/projects/pendle/README.md

     - [TODO] Claim all my rewards across chains on Pendle
     - [TODO] Claim rewards for the sUSDe Ethereum market on Pendle

-### Find addresses of Pendle tokens
+### Resolve Pendle tokens

+    - Address of cbETH yield token on Pendle on Base
+    - Address of mUSDC SY token on Pendle on Base
-    - Address of Pendle wstETH principal token expiring on December 2027 on Ethereum
+    - Address of wstETH principal token expiring on December 2027 on Pendle on Ethereum
-    - Address of Pendle cbETH yield token on Base
-    - Address of Pendle mUSDC SY token on Base
+    - Address of wstETH principal tokens that expired in 2023 on Pendle on Ethereum

+The Pendle token resolver is a crucial component of the integration as it determines what part of the protocol the user wants to interact with.
+The resolver first checks the token name and symbol, then if it does not find a match, it scans available markets that match the user query.

 ## Test with the local agent